Topics on this page

 - If the Syslog or SIEM server requires TLS clients to do client authentication (also called bilateral or mutual authentication), then on the Credentials tab, configure:

 - Private Key: Paste the private key of Workload Security client certificate.

 - Certificate: Paste the client certificate that Workload Security will use to identify itself in TLS connections to the Syslog server.
 Use PEM, also known as Base64-encoded format.

 - Certificate Chain: If an intermediate CA signed the client certificate, but the Syslog server doesn't know and trust that CA, then paste CA certificates which prove a relationship to a trusted root CA. Press Enter between each CA certificate.

 - Click Apply.

-- If you selected the TLS transport mechanism, verify that both Deep Security Manager and the Syslog server can connect and trust each other's certificates.
+- If you selected the TLS transport mechanism, verify that both Workload Security and the Syslog server can connect and trust each other's certificates.

 a.
 Click Test Connection.